Pellegrino Matteucci (admiral): Biography

 In January 1940, after being promoted to divisional admiral, he was given command of the 1st Naval Division, which he still held at the time of Italy's entry into World War II; he then participated in the battles of Punta Stilo and of Cape Spartivento.
 In December 1940 he left command of the Division and in the following April he became Italian naval commander in North Africa, a post he held for a year, being awarded the grand cross of merit of the Order of the German Eagle with star and swords by the German authorities.
 In November 1942, following the Axis occupation of Corsica, he assumed command of Italian naval forces on the island until the following May, when he became senior Italian naval commander in France (Mariprovenza) as well as commander of the Toulon Naval Fortress Area.
 There he was at the proclamation of the Armistice of Cassibile and there he was captured by German troops in the night between 10 and 11 September 1943, being then transferred first to Lyon and then to the internment camp of Vittel.
 In February 1944 he was handed over to the authorities of the Italian Social Republic and accused of "treason" for the armistice events by the Special Tribunal for the Defense of the State during the so-called Admirals' Trial, but was the charges against him were dropped at the end of the preliminary investigation.

-He retired from active service in 1945 and was promoted to fleet admiral of the naval reserve in 1952.
+He retired from active service in 1945 and was promoted to squadron admiral of the naval reserve in 1952.
 He died in Bologna in 1971.